How hill running helps you

 Warm up with a steady jog for five to eight minutes then start your reps.
 Run strongly up hill, not a sprint but a strong focused run; use the arms to help drive you forward; concentrate on maintaining good knee lift and not hunching forwards.
 Stay strong.
 Run through the top of the hill rather than stopping short.
 Immediately turn and run back down so as to recover a little but not fully.
 On the downhill make sure you have a light touch with the feet and avoid heel striking, lean forward into the down-ness and think like a gazelle!
 You’re not running down fast but you are running down WELL!
 At the bottom turn again and immediately run back up.
 Dedicated downhill reps are really only for experienced, strong, runners and technique is paramount.
 After the reps do a cool down jog for around five minutes, then stretch.
 The following day’s run should be an easy/steady one, or a rest day.

-Give it a go, you’ll see improvements very quickly.
+Give hill run training a go, you’ll see improvements very quickly.

 If you would like a personalised running plan or a generic sub-4hr marathon plan look at our sportnaturally pages.
 We have helped many people achieve their race goals.